-The stakeholder analysis is a "must-do" process, utilized to identify stakeholder role, interest and influence (RII), and determine priorities for stakeholder engagement and management planning.
-As a process, the stakeholder analysis is ongoing throughout the project lifecycle, but first begins at the proposal (project selection) stage.
+The stakeholder analysis is a "must-do" process, ongoing throughout the project lifecycle, but first beginning at the proposal (project selection) stage.
 The results are then refined as the project is defined, governed and tracked.
 When a project is fast tracked, the stakeholder analysis becomes particularly important in order to ensure that project priorities can be effectively negotiated.
 And, from a "fast track" point of view, the analysis effort must be multi-use and multi-purpose, acting both as a benchmark to guide decisions and a checkpoint for planning and oversight.
 Also Read: Understanding Project Definition

 The first step in the stakeholder analysis process is to identify "the stakeholders" according to their primary project "role".
 It is important to consider stakeholders from both an organizational and individual point of view.
 Organizational stakeholders include the "entities" engaged in the project, considering departments, workgroups, teams, committees and related entities.
 Individual stakeholders are defined by the "people" (and personalities) involved in the project (the human element).
 Stakeholder identification can be greatly simplified through the use of the following standardized categories: